William K. Jones: Final command

 He returned to the United States in May 1970 as special assistant to the chief of staff at Headquarters Marine Corps.
 His nomination for three-star rank was confirmed by the U.S. Senate on May 12, 1970, with promotion effective on July 1, 1970.

 On July 1, 1970, he assumed his last duty assignment as commanding general, Fleet Marine Force, Pacific, when he relieved LtGen Henry W. Buse Jr. and served in this capacity until his retirement from active duty on September 1, 1972.
-He was awarded a third award of the Distinguished Service Medal for his during this assignment.
+He was awarded a third award of the Distinguished Service Medal for his service during this assignment.

 In retirement

-Jones retired from active duty in 1972.
+Jones retired from active duty in 1972, and moved to Alexandria, Virginia.
 In retirement, he served on the board of directors of the Naval War College.

 In 1987, Jones penned the book A Brief History of the 6th Marines, published by the Marine Corps' History and Museums Division.

 LtGen Jones died on April 15, 1998, in Alexandria, Virginia, of a stroke.

 He was buried with full military honors in Arlington National Cemetery.
+He was survived by his wife, Charlotte Jones, a daughter, and two sons.
+His son, Hugh M. Jones, preceded him in death in 1965.